-- Preparation of the information of the group of producers to be evaluated in the GCR 3E[®] scheme: The group management company requests to the GCR 3E committee the documents and formats in the latest versions of the scheme to complete the requirements, which includes the information of the farms participating in the supply chain and sends the completed documents to the Committee. - Prior to the On-Site evaluation request, the management company must implement the principles of the GCR 3E scheme in the supply chain and have carried out the internal inspection of the producers. - Evaluation request with the Evaluation Entity: an evaluation entity is chosen that meets the requirements mentioned in paragraph 5, the evaluation contract is signed, the application forms are filled out and the format with the producers' information is provided.

-Note: It is important that the Evaluation Entity guarantees the impartiality and integrity of the Evaluators selected for the process, ruling out the existence of existing conflicts of interest with the stakeholders of the GCR 3E® evaluation process.
+- Preparation of the information of the group of producers to be evaluated in the 3E scheme: The group managing entity requests to the 3E committee the documents and formats in the latest versions of the scheme to complete the requirements, which includes the information of the farms participating in the supply chain and sends the completed documents to the Committee. - Prior to the On-Site evaluation request, the management company must implement the principles of the 3E scheme in the supply chain and have carried out the internal inspection of the producers. - Evaluation request with the Evaluation Entity: an evaluation entity is chosen that meets the requirements mentioned in section 5 (Scheme Operation), the evaluation contract is signed, the application forms are filled out and the format with the producers' information is provided. - Note: It is important that the Evaluation Entity guarantees the impartiality and integrity of the Evaluators selected for the process, ruling out the existence of existing conflicts of interest with the stakeholders of the 3E evaluation process. - Then the Evaluation Entity validates that the information is correctly filled out, corroborating that the information in the application documents coincides with the information in the format of the list of producers.
+Once the information is approved, the Evaluation Entity notifies the 3E Committee and coordinates the date for the field evaluation.
+The Evaluation Entity selects the sample, ensuring that it is randomly selected and corresponds to the square root of the number of producers presented in the application form.
+Once the sample is selected, it fills out the form for the 3E audit plan and three days before the evaluation date, communicates the plan with the implementing company so that the selected farms receive the visit on their farm.